 Hawkeye is a Marvel superhero who is extremely proficient in archery, etc. and has really great vision.
 As Erik points out, this is pretty ironic since Grams always sees one thing when there’s quite another.
-She doesn’t like her glasses, totally refuses to wear them, and at times charmingly calls all of us kids “two eyes” in Vietnamese.
+She doesn’t like her glasses, totally refuses to wear them, and at times charmingly calls all of us kids “four eyes” in Vietnamese.

 Plus, she only sees what she wants to see.
 One time, Erik and I were sitting down to dinner and were just getting ready to eat when Grams strolls by and says, “Oooooooooooh, what is that??
 Chocolate???
 Is that chocolate??”
 She starts smacking her lips while the two of us are looking around the table, searching for signs of chocolate.

 Erik says, “Um, Grams, are you talking about these bowls of black beans??”

 Grams: “Hehehehe.
 Oh, I thought that was chocolate!!
 Is there any chocolate??
 Wait, is there chocolate and almond butter???
 Or chocolate and almond butter and coconut?”

 So Grams, with these paleo almond butter cups I can now say, “YES, these DO have chocolate and almond butter in them!!”
 And I will keep all bowls of black beans safely far away, where they will not yet again be misunderstood.